Economic analysis of climate change: At the global level

 Global economic losses due to extreme weather, climate and water events are increasing.
 Costs have increased sevenfold from the 1970s to the 2010s.
 Direct losses from disasters have averaged above US$330 billion annually between 2015 and 2021.
 Climate change has contributed to the increased probability and magnitude of extreme events.
 When a vulnerable community is exposed to extreme climate or weather events, disasters can occur.
 Socio-economic factors have contributed to the observed trend of global disaster losses, such as population growth and increased wealth.
 This shows that increased exposure is the most important driver of losses.
 However, part of these are also due to human-induced climate change.
 Extreme event attribution quantifies how climate change is altering the probability and magnitude of extreme events.
 On a case-by-case basis, it is feasible to estimate how the magnitude and/or probability of the extreme event has shifted due to climate change.
 These attributable changes have been identified for many individual extreme heat events and rainfall events.
 Using all available data on attributable changes, one study estimated the global losses to average US$143 billion per year between 2000 and 2019.
 This includes a statistical loss of life value of 90 billion and economic damages of 53 billion per year.

 One 2020 study estimated economic losses due to climate change could be between 127 and 616 trillion dollars extra until 2100 with current commitments, compared to 1.5 °C or well below 2 °C compatible action.
 Failure to implement current commitments raises economic losses to 150–792 trillion dollars until 2100.
+A 2026 study published in Nature estimated that, from 1990 through 2020, carbon dioxide emissions in the US caused $10.2 trillion in cumulative damages by 2020, with about 30% occurring within the US itself.
+Damages from China were estimated at $8.7 trillion, and from the EU, $6.42 trillion.
+The researchers said that future damages from past emissions are at least an order of magnitude larger than historical damages from the same emissions.

 Economic impacts also include inflation from rising insurance premiums, energy costs and food prices.
 Overall impacts of inflation range from 0.32 to 1.18 percentage points per year, depending on the socio-economic future and future emissions.
 That is, if a country's inflation without climate change would be 2.0%, it could raise to 2.3% to 3.2% per year with climate change.
-For food inflation, the estimate ranges between 0.92 to 3.23 percentage points.
+For food inflation, the estimate ranges between 0.92 and 3.23 percentage points.